This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Little did I know that not everyone could easily buy ham loaf to make ham balls as my mom did so easily at the store.
 When I went to college halfway across the country and tried to buy ham loaf, the butcher looked at me like I was crazy.
 Thankfully, ham loaf is easy to make at home!

 Ham balls are like meatballs but with a different mixture of ground meats: ground ham, ground beef, and ground pork.
 The main meat is ground ham.
-Since ham is a cured cut of pork with a smoky quality, it contains a different flavor than ground pork alone.
+Since ham is a cured cut of pork with a smoky quality, it contains a different flavor from ground pork alone.
 While these three types of meat together sound like an interesting combination, the mixture results in a flavorful and perfectly-textured meatball.

 If you have not had this recipe, you’ve just found your new favorite meatball!